cryptopunksnotdead/punks.sandbox/opensea/README.md

 # Quick & Dirty "One-Off" Scripts to Download Complete Collections (from Open Sea)

+Yes, you can automate with scripts the "right-click and download image" for complete collections.

+Note: For let's say a 9 900 artworks collection it's not instantaneous and **be fair with your request and add a minimum 0.5sec or more wait delay / throttle** since, yes, the script will run for hours e.g. let's assume one request/per second and a collection with 9 990 artworks, that is, about 9 900 seconds for 9 900 requests (if you assume a non-blocking fast repsone) and 9 900 seconds - that is about 60 minutes x 60 seconds equals 3600 seconds thus, about three hours.

+If now download in step two the images that's another three hours and so on.

+## 24px (Cool Cats) Collection

 As an example let's redo the 24px collection (that is, the first 24px collection - 24px Cool Cats).